LoPan455/spring-petclinic-cloud/README.md

 This microservices branch was initially derived from the [microservices version](https://github.com/spring-petclinic/spring-petclinic-microservices) to demonstrate how to split sample Spring application into [microservices](http://www.martinfowler.com/articles/microservices.html).
 To achieve that goal we use Spring Cloud Gateway, Spring Cloud Circuit Breaker, Spring Cloud Config, Spring Cloud Sleuth, Resilience4j, Micrometer and the Eureka Service Discovery from the [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) technology stack.
 While running on Kubernetes, some components (such as Spring Cloud Config and Eureka Service Discovery) are replaced with Kubernetes-native features such as config maps and Kubernetes DNS resolution.

-This fork also demostrates the use of free distributed tracing with Tanzu Observability by Wavefront, which provides cloud-based monitoring of  Spring Boot applications with 5 days of history.
+This fork also demonstrates the use of free distributed tracing with Tanzu Observability by Wavefront, which provides cloud-based monitoring of  Spring Boot applications with 5 days of history.

   * [Understanding the Spring Petclinic application](#understanding-the-spring-petclinic-application)